 STEP 5: Cooling

 Following the above step, the molten metals are allowed to cool and solidify into the shape of the final shell casting process.
 Generally speaking, the pattern parts should be chilled at the room temperature.
 Accompanying the cooling of pattern parts, the molten metal will gradually become a tough shell.

 STEP 6: Removing Shell Mould Casting

 In the shell casting process, this is the last step – removing shell mould casting.
 After the molten metal has chilled, the outer mold can be broken up and the casting taken out.
-Prior to such a process, attempts should be made to trim and clean processes so as to remove the redundant metal from the feed system and sand from the shell mold.
+Before such a process, attempts should be made to trim and clean processes to remove the redundant metal from the feed system and sand from the shell mold.

 The shell casting process involves the using of a two-pieced pattern, the shell mould casting is easily ejected by “opening” the pattern.
 With the top and bottom pattern parts are separated from each other, the newly created shell casting can be simultaneously ejected.

 If you feel that the shell casting process might be right for you, or you want to learn more information about the shell moulding machine, the best way to proceed is to reach us directly or leave your comments below.
 The DaWang Casting can cooperate with you to come up with the best, most cost-effective way to proceed.
 You can rest assured that DaWang Casting will not charge you for a quote and consultation.
 Moreover, we provide the shell moulding machine at best prices.
 Sincerely welcom your consultation and order.